 Roe Deer Parchment

 Theres a lot you can do with a deer but for my artwork in particular theres nothing better than roe deer parchment so when I get a roadkill that takes priority after a few sunday roasts have been salvaged too.
-This stag died between 8.20 and 8.35 on the Cullicuden straight at a spot where 2 deer have died every year in November for the last 3 years so I keep a close eye on it then.
+This buck died between 8.20 and 8.35pm on the Cullicuden straight at a spot where 2 deer have died every year in November for the last 3 years so I keep a close eye on it then.

 With roadkill its likely that the guts will be pretty mangled especially if theres no obvious head injuries so I lay them out on currugated iron on a slope with rope around the head or antlers in this case.